eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 the new one.
 The resultant type contains the members of the base class and the ones that users have added to it.

-Structures support several levels of inheritance, creating recursivelly the members of all the types in the hierarchy of the struct.
+Structures support several levels of inheritance, creating recursively the members of all the types in the hierarchy of the struct.

 .. code-block:: c++